FedericoGhimenti/FedericoGhimenti.github.io/README.md

 </p>

 ![Image](ProfilePicture.jpeg){: style="float:left; padding-right:30px" }
+I am a postdoctoral fellow int the department of Applied Physics at Stanford.
+I am interested in the theory of machine learning and neural networks.

-I am Federico Ghimenti, a phD student in Physics at Université de Paris working under the supervision of Frédéric Van Wijland.
-My domain of research is statistical physics.
-In particular, I am interested in the structural glass transition, a topic I investigate using both analytical and numerical techniques.
+I obtained my PhD in Physics at Université Paris Cité, working under the supervision of Frédéric Van Wijland.
+In my thesis, I addressed how and to what extent certain types of nonequilibrium dynamics can be used to enhance sampling in glasses and amorphous materials.
 <br clear="left"/>

 <head>